apache/mxnet/example/mnist/README.md

 # Training Neural Networks on MNIST

-The [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits, available from this page, has a training set of 60,000 examples, and a test set of 10,000 examples.
+The [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits has a training set of 60,000 examples, and a test set of 10,000 examples.
 Each example is a 28 × 28 gray image.
 They are provided by Yann LeCun, Corinna Cortes, and Christopher J.C.
 Burges.

 ## Neural Networks

-- [mlp.py](mlp.py) multilayer perceptron with 3 fully connected layers
+- [mlp.py]: (mlp.py) multilayer perceptron with 3 fully connected layers
-- [lenet.py](lenet.py) LeNet with 2 convolution layers followed by 2 fully
+- [lenet.py]: (lenet.py) LeNet with 2 convolution layers followed by 2 fully
   connected layers

 ## Performance